-Check the weather: This will help you to know what outfits you will wear, what laundry needs to be done and what amount of time you need to give yourself to get somewhere.
+Check the weather for the week: This will help you to know what outfits you will wear, what laundry needs to be done and what amount of time you need to give yourself to get somewhere.
 Reschedule anything that can be rescheduled if the weather isn’t permitting the event.
 This will help prevent any last minute changes and missed opportunities.
 When you have a little one a day of errands in the rain is the last thing you want to do.

 Start your laundry: Pull the sheets off your bed, grab all your towels and your basic essentials.
 Getting these items done will assist you in getting through the week without having to do a full laundry haul today.
 Later in the week you can continue with the rest of the laundry items.